Sigismond Thalberg

 Sigismond Thalberg (Note: There are many variants of his name in use.
 Some authors wrote "Sigismund Fortuné François", whereas others gave only "Sigismund".
 In Italy, he is usually called "Sigismondo"; and in France, as well as in the English-speaking world, the most commonly used form is "Sigismond".
 Thalberg himself usually signed as "S. Thalberg", but at his wedding used the form "F.J.S.
 Thalberg", which can be inferred as either "François Joseph Sigismund" or "François Joseph Sigismond" Thalberg.
 Without pretending to decide which variant is to be regarded as correct, in the present article only the form "Sigismond" will be used.)
 (8 January 1812 – 27 April 1871) was an Austrian composer and one of the most distinguished virtuoso pianists of the 19th century.

 Family

 Thalberg was born in Pâquis near Geneva on 8 January 1812.
-Thalberg asserted that he was the illegitimate son of Moritz, Prince of Dietrichstein and Maria Julia Bydeskuty von Ipp, from a Hungarian family of lower nobility.
+Thalberg asserted that he was an illegitimate son of Moritz, Prince of Dietrichstein and his mistress Maria Julia Bydeskuty von Ipp, from a family of Hungarian lower nobility.
 In 1820, Julia married Baron Alexander Ludwig Wetzlar von Plankenstern (from an ennobled Jewish Viennese family).
 According to Thalberg's birth certificate, he was the son of Joseph Thalberg and Fortunée Stein, both from Frankfurt-am-Main.